zhiminnnnn/fop-project/Reflection.md

 <div align="justify">

 # Reflection
-After finishing this project, I feel proud of what we accomplished.
-Writing the code for the IT UTM Consultancy system was a big task, and I learned a lot.

 1. Putting Theory into Practice

    We used many programming concepts we learned in class.
 For instance, the `calcFee()` and `getDisc()` functions helped us organize the code neatly.
 Using arrays was challenging but necessary to store all the course information, participants, fees, and so on.